hyperium/hyper/SECURITY.md

 # Security Policy

-hyper (and related projects in hyperium) take security seriously, and greatly appreciate responsibile disclosure.
+hyper (and related projects in hyperium) take security seriously, and greatly appreciate responsible disclosure.

 ## Report a security issue